openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

     namespace/bookinfo labeled
     ```

-1. Workloads that were already running when the injection label was added will need to be restarted for sidecar injection to occur.
-The following command can be used to restart all workloads in the `bookinfo` namespace:
+1. Workloads that were already running when the injection label was added will need to be redeployed for sidecar injection to occur.
+The following command can be used to perform a rolling update of all workloads in the `bookinfo` namespace:
     ```bash
     oc -n bookinfo rollout restart deployment
     ```

-1. Verify that once restarted, the pods show "2/2" containers "READY", indicating that the sidecars have been successfully injected:
+1. Verify that once rolled out, the new pods show "2/2" containers "READY", indicating that the sidecars have been successfully injected:

     ```bash
     $ oc get pods -n bookinfo